What happens if the weather is bad on the day of your boat charter?

 In these cases, having a clear backup plan is important.

-- to reschedule to another day
+- rescheduling to another day

 How the booking process handles this